Gas-Bloat Syndrome Specialist

 Gas often results in abdominal cramping and pain, as well as distension of the abdomen.
 You may also experience excessive belching and flatulence.
 Although, for the record, it’s normal to pass gas as often as 23 times a day.

 Depending upon the cause of the gas, treatment options vary.
-FOr example, if gas is caused by nutritional substances, such as lactose-containing foods, then avoidance of these foods or using LactaidⓇ supplements may help with relieving the gas.
+For example, if gas is caused by nutritional substances, such as lactose-containing foods, then avoidance of these foods or using LactaidⓇ supplements may help with relieving the gas.

 Constipation should be treated to avoid this as a source of abdominal distention.
 Foods such as beans, cabbage, brussels sprouts, cauliflower, onions, sugar-free candies, chewing gum, carbonated drinks, and beer are substances that may relate to the development of gas.